-2(I)(6).
-WORLD FORMULA CLASS

-Briggs and Stratton World Formula

-2(I)(7).
-HALF MIDGET: HALF MIDGETS MUST COMPLY WITH THE FOLLOWING SPECS

-- -4 Cycle, Single Cylinder

-- -253 CC maximum displacement

-- -No blowers or fuel injection

-- -Single Crankshaft

-- -No Water-Cooled Engines

-- -No Free Spinning Flywheels

-- -All Briggs World Formula/Animal based engines must use scatter shield per QMA drawing.

-2(I)(8).
-ALL CLASSES

-- 2(I)(8)(a).
-Air cooled only and no external liquid cooling devices - 2(I)(8)(b).
-No blowers or fuel injection - 2(I)(8)(c).
+2(1)(4).
+HONDA 160 CLASS Honda GX160K1HX2 and HX2 6 Honda GX 160J1HX2 Honda GX 160 GCACK-1120414 and up Honda GX 160 UT-2 HX2 GCBPT and up 2(I)(5).
+MODIFIED, B CLASS Continental AU7R Continental 717 Detroit Engine DE7R Deco Grand DE2R Deco Grand DE7R.
+Deco #300 2(I)(6).
+WORLD FORMULA CLASS Briggs and Stratton World Formula 2(I)(7).
+MODIFIED WORLD FORMULA Briggs and Stratton World Formula 2(I)(8).
+HALF MIDGET: HALF MIDGETS MUST COMPLY WITH THE FOLLOWING SPECS -4 Cycle, Single Cylinder -253 CC maximum displacement -No blowers or fuel injection -Single Crankshaft -No Water-Cooled Engines -No Free Spinning Flywheels -All Briggs World Formula/Animal based engines must use scatter shield per QMA drawing.
+2(I)(9).
+ALL CLASSES 2(I)(9)(a).
+Air cooled only and no external liquid cooling devices 2(I)(9)(b).
+No blowers or fuel injection 2(I)(9)(c).
 No freewheeling type flywheels.
-Definition of type fly-wheel: they are the type whose fins continue to rotate after the engine has been shut down - 2(I)(8)(d).
-Gearbox is not considered part of the engine; there-fore, any type of gearbox may be used, except for Honda 120, Honda 160 and Animal which must use the stock gearbox and gear. - 2(I)(8)(e).
-No Water-Cooled Engines in any QMA Class. - 2(I)(8)(f).
-No External Cooling Devices of any kind in any QMA Class. - 2(I)(8)(g).
-Modifications to existing QMA engine tech manuals will be updated and be approved by the QMA National Tech Director and changes will be sent to the Regional Tech Directors, National Board of Directors, Club Presidents and posted on the QMA web site. - 2(I)(9).
+Definition of type fly-wheel: they are the type whose fins continue to rotate after the engine has been shut down.
+2(1)(9)(d).
+Gearbox is not considered part of the engine: there-fore, any type of gearbox may be used, except for Honda 120.
+Honda 160 and Animal which must use the stock gearbox and gear.
+2(I)(9)(e).
+No Water-Cooled Engines in any QMA Class.
+2(I)(9)(f).
+No External Cooling Devices of any kind in any QMA Class.
+2(I)(9)(g).
+Modifications to existing QMA engine tech manuals will be updated and be approved by the QMA National Tech Director and posted on the QMA web site.
+2(I)(10).
 All new engine platforms will be adopted through the National Tech Committee.
 RFC's will no longer be accepted for engine platforms.
 2(J).
 Engine Housing

-- 2(J)(1).
+2(J)(1).
 All cars are required to have a catch can if the engine is vented.
 All breathers, engine vents and catch cans are to be placed under the engine housing or tail section.
-(In case of an accident, this would help prevent oil from flowing onto the driver.) - 2(J)(2).
+(In case of an accident, this would help prevent oil from flowing onto the driver.)

+- 2(J)(2).
 The frame cannot be used as a catch can. - 2(J)(3).
 Carburetors are to be completely within the engine housing covered in such a way as not to protrude.